I'm a provider

 DESCRIPTIONArthroscopic lavage and cartilage debridement are operative treatments for osteoarthritis (OA).
 Lavage is a procedure in which intra-articular fluid is aspirated and the joint is washed out, removing inflammatory mediators, debris, or small loose bodies from the osteoarthritic knee.
 Articular debridement involves removal of cartilage or meniscal fragments, but also can include cartilage abrasion, excision of osteophytes, and synovectomy.
 Debridement is intended to improve symptoms and joint function in patients with mechanical symptoms such as locking or catching of the knee.
-Because lavage and debridement are often performed at the same time, it is difficult to attribute the success or failure of arthroscopy to a specific procedure.

 Osteoarthritis (OA) affects about 21 million people in the United States.
-By age 65 years, the majority of the population has radiographic evidence of osteoarthritis and 11% have symptomatic OA of the knee.
+By age 65 years, the majority of the population has radiographic evidence of osteoarthritis, and 11% have symptomatic OA of the knee.
 The diagnosis of osteoarthritis is established using a combination of clinical information derived from history, physical examination, radiologic imaging, and laboratory evaluation.
 An algorithm of diagnostic criteria for OA of the knee has been proposed by the American College of Rheumatology (ACR).
 The diagnosis of OA of the knee is defined as presenting with pain and meeting at least five of the following criteria: